 Chalapathi Rao

 Chalapathi Rao is an Indian actor, best known for Tamil cinema.
-Chalapathi Rao began their career in 1992.
-With 30 credits to their name, Chalapathi Rao remains one of the most prolific and celebrated talents in the industry.
+Chalapathi Rao began their career in 1992 and has been a prominent figure in the industry for over 34 years.
+With over 90 credits to their name, Chalapathi Rao remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Chalapathi Rao's career remains one of the longest and most celebrated in Tamil cinema.

 Iconic Roles